bbpcltd/bbpcltd.github.io/README.md

-# Bengal Poetry
+# British Bangladeshi Poetry Collective

- Small Project
+A static site representing the home page and event pages for British Bangladeshi Poetry Collective.